eyecatchup/ProductManager/README.md

 ProductManager
 ==============

-A Sample CRUD application structured by Backbone js and backed by a node restfull api, using Redis for data storage.
+A Sample CRUD one-page web application structured by Backbone js and backed by a node restfull api, using Redis for data storage.

 This repository is used strictly for learning purposes.